alttch/eva3/doc/quickstart.rst

 Task
 ====

-Let us have a temperature sensor and a fan, both controlled with modbus.
+Let us have a temperature sensor and a fan, both connected with Modbus to the local serial port.
 We want to:

 * Monitor state of both and control the fan from UI